 That is all it will ever be.

-I won’t ever pen the great hilarious novel.
+I won’t ever pen a great hilarious novel.

 I won’t become the next Erma Bombeck.